gothinkster/realworld/documentation/docs/specs/frontend-specs/api.md

 - logged out users see only content created by demo accounts
 - logged in users see only their content and the content created by demo accounts

-Non demo Articles, Tags, and Comments are deleted on Sundays to avoid additional costs.
+Non-demo Articles, Tags, and Comments are deleted on Sundays to avoid additional costs.

 ## Swagger documentation